durinfab/shift-calculator/README.md

 - *max_two_consec_dayshifts* (bool) ...
 Each employee should only work max two consecutive day shifts.

 ### Shift_worktimes Section
-- *dayshifthours* (float) ... workhours of a dayshift (ex.
+- *dayShiftHours* (float) ... workhours of a dayshift (ex.
 3.5).
-- *nightshifthoursweekend* (float) ... workhours of a 'wn' shift.
+- *nightShiftHoursWeekend* (float) ... workhours of a 'wn' shift.
-- *nightshifthoursnotweekend* (float) ... workhours of a 'n' shift.
+- *nightShiftHoursN* (float) ... workhours of a 'n' shift.
-- *nightshifthoursnotweekendhwk* (float) ... workhours of a 'nhwk' shift.
+- *nightShiftHoursHWK* (float) ... workhours of a 'nhwk' shift.
-- *nightShiftHoursNotWeekendWithD* (float) ... workhours of a 'nhwk' or 'n' shift with following 'd' shift.
+- *nightShiftHoursNPlusD* (float) ... workhours of a 'nhwk' or 'n' shift with following 'd' shift.
-- *nightShiftHoursWeekendWithD* (float) ... workhours of a 'wn' shift with following 'd' shift.
+- *nightShiftHoursWNPlusD* (float) ... workhours of a 'wn' shift with following 'd' shift.
 - *team_meeting_time* (float) ... workhours of a team meeting.

 ### Other_dates Section